 Birds chirping in the trees.
 Fireworks exploding in the sky.
 A grandparent singing “Happy Birthday.”
 The sounds around us shape our view of the world and the people in it.
 An undiagnosed hearing deficit can limit a child’s perception of their home, friends, and family.
-Boston Children’s Hospital Audiology Program is dedicated to identifying hearing loss in children and working with families to determine the best treatment plan.
+The Boston Children’s Hospital Audiology Program is dedicated to identifying hearing loss in children and working with families to determine the best treatment plan.

 Why choose Boston Children’s Audiology?